SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9f89b634-0531-437b-b060-a9d9f2d270db_do_not_edit_manually.md

 Benefit from SEKOIA.IO built-in rules and upgrade **Cybereason MalOp** with the following detection capabilities out-of-the-box.

 [SEKOIA.IO x Cybereason MalOp on ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2FSEKOIA-IO%2Fdocumentation%2Fmain%2F_shared_content%2Foperations_center%2Fdetection%2Fgenerated%2Fattack_9f89b634-0531-437b-b060-a9d9f2d270db_do_not_edit_manually.json){ .md-button }
+??? abstract "AdFind Usage"

+    Detects the usage of the AdFind tool.
+AdFind.exe is a free tool that extracts information from Active Directory.
+Wizard Spider (Bazar, TrickBot, Ryuk), FIN6 and MAZE operators have used AdFind.exe to collect information about Active Directory organizational units and trust objects

+    - **Effort:** elementary

+??? abstract "Adexplorer Usage"

+    Detects the usage of Adexplorer, a legitimate tool from the Sysinternals suite that could be abused by attackers as it can saves snapshots of the Active Directory Database.

+    - **Effort:** advanced

+??? abstract "Bloodhound and Sharphound Tools Usage"

+    Detects default process names and default command line parameters used by Bloodhound and Sharphound tools.

+    - **Effort:** intermediate

+??? abstract "CMSTP Execution"

+    Detects various indicators of Microsoft Connection Manager Profile Installer execution

+    - **Effort:** intermediate

+??? abstract "CVE-2021-34527 - PrintNightmare - Suspicious Actions From Spoolsv"

+    Detects suspicious image loads and file creations from the spoolsv process which could be a sign of an attacker trying to exploit the PrintNightmare vulnerability, CVE-2021-34527.
+A remote code execution vulnerability exists when the Windows Print Spooler service improperly performs privileged file operations.
+An attacker who successfully exploited this vulnerability could run arbitrary code with SYSTEM privileges.
+This works as well as a Local Privilege escalation vulnerability.
+To fully work the rule requires to log for Loaded DLLs and File Creations, which can be done respectively using the Sysmon's event IDs 7 and 11.

+    - **Effort:** master

+??? abstract "Certificate Authority Modification"

+    Installation of new certificate(s) in the Certificate Authority can be used to trick user when spoofing website or to add trusted destinations.

+    - **Effort:** master

+??? abstract "Cobalt Strike Default Beacons Names"

+    Detects the default names of Cobalt Strike beacons / payloads.

+    - **Effort:** elementary

 ??? abstract "Cron Files Alteration"

     Cron Files and Cron Directory alteration used by attacker for persistency or privilege escalation.